 The reason for this is simple, EGO.
 Far too often, I see gym goers trying to lift or push weights that are obviously far too heavy for them.
 This is where the one-legged version plays a vital part in limiting your buttocks’ movement and, therefore, helping to prevent injury.

-When the non-working leg is not activated, your buttocks are anchored and stable in the seat, which promotes a stronger foundational base and means you are less likely to become injured through inadequate or incorrect technique.
+When the non-working leg is not activated, your buttocks are anchored and stable in the seat, which promotes a stronger foundational base and means you are less likely to become injured through the inadequate or incorrect technique.

 What To Do:

 - Keep your back straight throughout the entire movement.